-MASSLAM members used in Service Class 2 applications must be correctly detailed and protected by fully protecting the member with a physical barrier and capping (see diagram no.2):

-• correctly coated with a premium quality protective finish (e.g. light coloured pigmented external paint system or penetrating oil) to prevent moisture infiltration.
-It is important that an inspection and maintenance programme, based on exposure level and the paint manufacturer's recommendations, be prepared, implemented and maintained accordingly (refer to MASSLAM Coating Guide for advice).
+MASSLAM members used in Service Class 2 applications must be correctly detailed and protected by fully protecting the member with a physical barrier and capping (see diagram no.2).
+This may be achieved by correctly coating the timber with a premium quality protective finish (e.g. light coloured pigmented external paint system or penetrating oil) to prevent moisture infiltration.
+It is important that an inspection and maintenance program based on exposure level and the paint manufacturer's recommendations be prepared, implemented and maintained accordingly (refer to MASSLAM Coating Guide for advice).